pomerol-ed/pomerol/README.md

   * [CMake](http://www.cmake.org) is used for the installation.

 ### Source installation
-  Check the *dependencies*: c++ compiler, CMake, Eigen3, Boost (with Boost::mpi and serialization), mpi and git to fetch the sources.
-TCLAP is required for building executables.
-For compiling the binaries from prog you'll need a tclap header-only library.
+  Check the *dependencies*: c++ compiler, CMake, Eigen3, Boost (with Boost::mpi and serialization), mpi and git to fetch the sources. boost::program_options is required for building executables.
   - Checkout the latest sources `git clone https://github.com/aeantipov/pomerol.git`
   - Create a (temporary) build directory.
   - In this build directory run `cmake <path_to_pomerol> -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=<path>`
     * add `-DTesting=ON` for compiling tests.
 Default = ON.
     * add `-DProgs=ON` for compiling provided binaries (from progs directory).
 These include a diagonalization of the Anderson impurity.
 Default = OFF.
-      * TCLAP is then required.
-Add -DTCLAP_ROOT=LOCATION_OF_TCLAP (downloaded and unpacked or system-wide installed) if it is not found automatically.
+      * boost::program_options is then required.
+      * The flag `-DCXX11=ON` compiles the C++11-version of the anderson executable with [gftools](https://github.com/aeantipov/gftools) support for operations with Green's functions and vertices.
+The latter supports direct hdf5-saving through [ALPSCore](http://alpscore.org).
     * add `-DPOMEROL_COMPLEX_MATRIX_ELEMENTS=ON` for allowing complex matrix elements in the Hamiltonian.
 Default = OFF.
     * add `-DPOMEROL_USE_OPENMP=ON` to enable OpenMP optimization for two-particle GF calculation.
 Default = ON.
     * add `-DPOMEROL_BUILD_STATIC=ON` to compile static instead of shared libraries.